Monoprice 10×6.25 Graphic Drawing Tablet: Honest Review

 Express Keys 8 Programmable Keys Customizable shortcuts for your most-used tools, speeding up your workflow.

 These specifications are impressive for a tablet in this price category.
-Having 2048 levels of pressure sensitivity, while not the highest on the market today, is more than sufficient for most artistic applications, from digital painting to photo editing.
+The 2048 levels of pressure sensitivity, while not the highest available, are more than sufficient for most artistic applications, including digital painting and photo editing.

 The Pen: Your Digital Brush